Tinyman392/GenomicModelCreator/README.md

 - -u --cluster_weight : Specify how to weight by cluster.
 0 is for no weighting, 1 is by cluster size, 2 is by SIR distribution within cluster, 3 is for both.
 The cluster file (-U) is also required to use this.
 The default for this is "0".
 - -U --cluster_file : Specify the cluster file to be used.
 It's a 2-column tab delimited file with genome_id and cluster_number in each row.
 There is no default for this.

+## Model Output

+The output directory contains the X fold CV along with other info about the model.
+The structure of the model directory is:
+- all : this directory only exists if the model was not trained using the (-i) option.
+It contains statistic files (\*.tab files) along with the training history, predictions and true values for the testing set for each fold.
+The pkl file for each model created in the X folds is also available.
+These can be used to predict with.
+Model parameters are also given.
+- model.attrOrder : this file specifies the order of the attributes used to generate the matrix.
+- model.genomes.list : this file contains all the genomes used to train the model.
+- model.labels.map : this file contains a mapping from the model's output to the true label.
+This is useful if the (-e) option was used to enumerate the labels.
+- model.params : parameters passed into the buildModel.py script.
+- temp.txt : a temporary file
+- weights.list : the weight value assigned each row in the the metadata file.

+## Prediction Scripts

+Prediction scripts predict2.py do exist, but are currently under testing and can be extremely buggy.
+These will most likely be rewritten in the future.